alkem-io/website/content/en/about-investors-information/index.md

   - block: markdown
     content:
-      title: THE WHY AND HOW OF THE ECONOMIC RETURNS!
+      title: THE WHY AND HOW OF THE ECONOMIC RETURNS! (table is wrong - check it)
       text: |-
         The capping of economic returns to all investors and staff helps ensure alignment of all parties with the purpose of benefiting society.